RK97JD/Power-BI/README.md

 Use the filters on the top of the report to select specific industries, years, and demographics.

 **To view the full Power BI report: **
-Download the .pbix file [here](link to .pbix file) and open it in Power BI Desktop.
-Alternatively, view the report summary in the provided PDF file [here](link to PDF file).
+Download the .pbix file [](link to .pbix file) and open it in Power BI Desktop.
+Alternatively, view the report summary in the provided PDF file [Male wages Analysis.pdf](link to PDF file).